 The majority of PWS with violations are small systems serving populations of less than 1,000 people.
 Small PWS are the most frequent violators of Federal and State drinking water mandates.
-WSS devotes considerable time and effort to helping small community and non-community PWS understand and comply with their mandated requirements.
-WSS has begun to identify and regulate transient non-community PWS, and as expected there has been a large increase in significant monitoring, reporting, and MCL violations.
-As the WSS continues to identify, regulate, and take enforcement actions against transient non-community PWS, its logical to assume that the increase in significant monitoring, reporting and MCL violations will continue.
+DWD devotes considerable time and effort to helping small community and non-community PWS understand and comply with their mandated requirements.
+DWD efforts to identify and regulate non-community PWS, has resulted in an increase in significant monitoring, reporting, and MCL violations.
+As the DWD continues to identify, regulate, and take enforcement actions against non-community PWS, its logical to assume that the increase in significant monitoring, reporting and MCL violations will continue.

-The attached tables present data on PWS violations in calendar year 2001.
+The attached tables present data on PWS violations in calendar year 2002.
 Table A reports violations by the three types.
 Table B covers MCL violations, Table C covers treatment technique violations, Table D covers significant monitoring and reporting violations and Table E covers consumer confidence report violations.
 The definitions appended to Table A further explain the terms in the report and tables.